duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 - Token ID
 - Amount transferred

-This table is used for tracking individual ERC1155 token transfers on the arbitrum network.
+This table is used for tracking individual ERC1155 token transfers on the Blast network.

 Please be aware that this table is the raw ERC1155 event data, and does not include any additional metadata, context or is in any way filtered or curated.
 Use `nft.transfers` for a more complete and curated view of NFT transfers.